mlswg/mls-extensions/draft-ietf-mls-extensions.md

 could be suppressed as well, but their inclusion in the transcript means that if they are suppressed then the group cannot advance at all.

-The schedule on which sending AppAck proposals are sent is up to the application, and determines which cases of loss/suppression are detected.
+The schedule on which AppAck objects are sent in AppEphemeral proposals is up to the application,and determines which cases of loss/suppression are detected.
 For example:

-- The application might have the committer include an AppAck proposal whenever a Commit is sent, so that other members could know when one of their messages did not reach the committer.
+- The application might have the committer include an AppAck whenever a Commit is sent, so that other members could know when one of their messages did not reach the committer.